- In what geographic areas are placements made?

 Yes, the state of Maine offers alternative certification pathway which does not require completing a state approved program such as ETEP.
-However, such a route does not provide the high level of professional preparation that ETEP offers, nor an equal level of competitiveness for obtaining a teaching position.
-Finding a job, if certified through the alternative route, can often be difficult and frustrating.
+Unfortunately, such a route provides neither the high level of professional preparation that ETEP offers nor an equal level of competitiveness for obtaining a teaching position.
+Finding a job, if certified through the alternative route with a "conditional" certification, can often be difficult and frustrating.
 However, if you are unable to join ETEP and would like to be advised about the alternative pathway, please contact the Maine Department of Education (207-624-6603).

 Are there any courses that are prerequisites for admission to ETEP?

 Yes, there are.
 ETEP is a teacher certification program that provides the professional course work needed to be well prepared for the first year of teaching.
 ETEP does not include content courses in the liberal arts that are required for teacher certification.
 Those courses are prerequisites to the program.

 The best way to find out where you stand in terms of the pre-requisite coursework required for teacher certification is to have a transcript analysis done at USM.
 This analysis, while not official, is as close as you can get without going to the State of Maine Department of Education to have an analysis.
 Ultimately, however, it is the responsibility of the student to ascertain whether former coursework will count towards certification.
 There are many subtleties to doing an analysis, so, while you may be able to do one yourself, it is best to have your transcript(s) checked by the teacher education advisor at USM.
 Please contact Adrea Jaehnig, firstname.lastname@example.org or 207-780-5326, for further information.